-▼ PLEASE FOLD ALONG THE PERFORATION, DETACH AND RETURN THE BOTTOM PORTION IN THE ENCLOSED ENVELOPE. ▼ he Board of Directors recomme ends a vote F( OR all the nominees listed, F OR Pro oposal 2, FOR Proposal 3 , and F( DR 1.
-Election of Directors: 01 - Rhea J. Posedel 04 - Mario M. Rosati 02 - Gayn Erick 05 - John M. Sc 03 - William 06 - Howard + Mark here to vote FOR all nominees Mark here to WITHHOLD vote from all nominees 01 02 03 04 05 06 PT - To withhold a vote for one or more no left and the corresponding numbered box For Against Abstain For Against Abstair , ppointment of BPM LLP as the nt registered public accounting firm for May 31, 2018. advisory basis, the compensation ecutive officers. , proxyholders are authorized to vote upon

-B Authorized Signatures - This section must be completed for your vote to be counted. - Date and Sign Below

-Please sign exactly as name(s) appears hereon.
-Joint owners should each sign.
-When signing as attorney, executor, administrator, corporate officer, trustee, guardian or custodian, please give full title.
+▼ PLEASE FOLD ALONG THE PERFORATION, DETACH AND RETURN THE BOTTOM PORTION IN THE ENCLOSED ENVELOPE. ▼ A Proposals - The Board of Directors recommends a vote FOR all the nominees listed, FOR Proposal 2, FOR Proposal 3, and FOR Proposal 4.
+1. Election of Directors: 01 - Rhea J. Posedel 04 - Mario M. Rosati 02 - Gayn Erickson 05 - John M. Schneider 03 - William W. R. Elder 06 - Howard T. Slayen + Mark here to vote FOR all nominees Mark here to WITHHOLD vote from all nominees 01 02 03 04 05 06 For All EXCEPT - To withhold a vote for one or more no the box to the left and the corresponding numbered box( For Against Abstain For Against Abstain Proposal to approve an amendment to the Company's Amended and Restated 2006 Employee Stock Purchase Plan to increase the number of shares reserved for issuance thereunder by an additional 350,000 shares.
+Proposal to ratify the appointment of BPM LLP as the Company's independent registered public accounting firm for the fiscal year ending May 31, 2019.
+Proposal to approve, on an advisory basis, the compensation of the Company's named executive officers.
+In their discretion, the proxyholders are authorized to vote upor matters which may properly come before the meeting and any B Authorized Signatures - This section must be Please sign exactly as name(s) appears hereon.
+Joint owners should Date (mm/dd/yyyy) - Please print date below. each sign.
+When signing as vote to be counted. - Date and Sign Below s attorney, executor, administrator, corporate officer, trustee, guardian or concept signature within the box.
+Signature 2 - Please keep signature 2